MaralisDaniel/PyQueueNote/README.md

 ### Build-in usage

-To run build-in server you should install all requirements (you are free to use pip or pipenv sync, it's also possible to run _make_ command with _setup_ argument):
+To run build-in server you should install all requirements (you are free to use pip or pipenv sync, it's also possible to run _make_ command, see makefile):

 `make setup` or `pip install -r requirements.txt` or `pipenv sync`